iconmaster5326/YGOJSON/README.md

 # Python API Changelog

+## 0.3.3

+* Fix for pack distributions not being able to be loaded properly.

 ## 0.3.2

 * Fix for pack distribution card-type filtering in slots, adding new "quota" mechanism, to properly model early TCG reprint packs.